hemantjuyal/DigitalTwin/Azure/Factory/ARM-Template/README.md

 ## Deploy the ARM template to the newly created resource group

-Deploy the supplied bicep file to your resource group and redirect the output to a text file called ARM_deployment_out.txt.
+Deploy the supplied bicep file to your resource group and redirect the output to a text file called `ARM_deployment_out.txt`.
 This process can take 10-15 minutes to complete.

 ```
 az deployment group create --template-file azuredeploy.bicep --resource-group ${projectname}-rg --parameters projectName=${projectname} userId=${userid} appRegObjectId=${objectid} > ARM_deployment_out.txt